-a) Mackenzie County should prepare and maintain a Transportation Master Plan to guide future improvements and additions to the County's transportation system.
+a) The County should prepare and maintain a Transportation Master Plan guiding future improvements and additions to the County's transportation system, including along potential national economic corridors.

-- b) Mackenzie County should work with Provincial and Federal governments to secure funding for the maintenance and enhancement of the highway network, including a bridge at Tompkins Landing. - c) All Area Structure Plans, Outline Plans, rezoning, subdivision and development applications that include land located within 1.6 kilometers of a highway shall be referred to Alberta Transportation for comment. - d) In the evaluation of subdivision and development proposals, the need for widening and/or upgrading of any roads adjacent to the proposal shall be determined at the time of development application.
-All road upgrades are to be included as part of the development. - e) All rural roads should have a 30 metre road right-of-way. - f) A subdivision or development permit should not be approved unless the lot has access to a maintained public road.
-Access through an easement is not preferred. - g) The incorporation of pedestrian and bicycle paths designed as integral parts of municipal parks and neighbourhoods is encouraged.
+- b) A Rural Road Transportation Plan should be prepared as part of the Transportation Master Plan in order to support proper corridor planning. - c) The County should work with Provincial and Federal governments to secure funding for highway network maintenance and enhancement, including a bridge at Tompkins Landing or other appropriate Peace River crossing location. - d) All Area Structure Plans, Outline Plans, rezoning, subdivision and development applications that include land located within 1.6 kilometers of a highway shall be referred to Alberta Transportation for comment. - e) In the evaluation of subdivision and development proposals, the need for widening and/or upgrading of any roads adjacent to the proposal shall be determined at the time of development application.
+All road upgrades are to be included as part of the development. - f) All rural roads should have a 30 metre road right-of-way. - g) A subdivision or development permit should not be approved unless the lot has access to a maintained public road.
+Access through an easement is not preferred.

-- h) Opportunities to increase active modes within the hamlets should be explored. - i) Where a subdivision or development is proposed within 100m of a railway line, the County may require the developer to build berms and/or fences to separate residences from railway lines. - j) Cooperation should occur with adjacent municipalities and interested government agencies regarding the protection of railway, airport, road network and other transportation corridors. - k) Area structure plans and outline plans should provide the minimum building setback and buffering from active rail lines in accordance with best practices and the land use bylaw. - I) The expansion and increased usage of the airports and aerodromes is supported. - m) The following land uses may develop adjacent to an airport if the use does not adversely affect the airport operation: - i) General agricultural operations; - ii) Recreational land uses; and - iii) Airport industrial lands. - n) Potential new rail and highway corridors should be identified and protected from non-compatible development. - o) The rural road network should be developed while considering future access requirements.
+- h) The incorporation of pedestrian and bicycle paths designed as integral parts of municipal parks and neighbourhoods is encouraged. - i) Opportunities to increase active modes within the hamlets should be explored. - j) Where a subdivision or development is proposed within 100m of a railway line, the County may require the developer to build berms and/or fences to separate residences from railway lines. - k) Cooperation should occur with adjacent municipalities and interested government agencies regarding the protection of railway, airport, road network and other transportation corridors. - Area structure plans and outline plans should provide the minimum building setback and buffering from active rail lines in accordance with best practices and the land use bylaw. - m) The expansion and increased usage of the airports and aerodromes is supported. - n) The following land uses may develop adjacent to an airport if the use does not adversely affect the airport operation: - i) General agricultural operations; - ii) Recreational land uses; and - iii) Airport industrial lands. - o) Potential new rail and highway corridors should be identified and protected from non-compatible development. - p) The rural road network should be developed while considering future access requirements.